 This led to one of my most productive training years ever.
 And the reason why I remembered my press numbers was because by the end of the year, I had pressed 300lbs.
 This was a milestone for me and something I will never forget.

-I have already began my week of testing and when the summer of 2019 rolls along, I am determined to have something concrete to show for my effort.
+I have already began my week of testing and when the summer rolls along, I am determined to have something concrete to show for my effort.
 If any of you have fallen into the black hole of training, regroup, retest and make yourself a promise in the next 12 months.